miso-lims/miso-lims/docs/user_manual/array_runs.md

 To get to the Edit Array Run page, click on the array run's ID or alias in the Array Runs list.
 The top section of this page is the same as on the Create Array Run page, and allows you to modify the array run details.
 Make any changes you would like, then click the "Save" button at the top right.
-The Samples section below shows all of the samples in the array if one has been added to the array run.
+If an array has been added to the array run, all of its samples are listed in the Samples section below.
 Under that is another list containing the array run's change log.

 {% include userman-toplink.md %}